Asan: Transportation

-The city of Asan shares a station for the KTX high speed trains with the directly adjacent city of Cheonan, which is thusly named Cheonan-Asan Station.
+The city of Asan shares a station for the KTX high speed trains with the directly adjacent city of Cheonan, which is thus named Cheonan-Asan Station.
 It takes about 30 minutes to travel from Asan to Seoul by the KTX train.
 It can be reached within 2 hours from Incheon International Airport by car.
 Seoul Metropolitan Subway extended one of its lines to service Asan on 15 December 2008.
-Two major highways, the Seoul-Busan and West Coast expressways, also pass through Asan city.
+Two major highways, the Seoul-Busan and West Coast expressways, also pass through Asan.

-Industry and commerce
+Economy

+It is the largest manufacturing base in Chungnam.
+Samsung Electronics' semiconductor division Onyang Campus, Samsung Display's Asan Campus (formerly Tangjeong Campus) and Corning Precision Materials are located in Tangjeong, and in Inju-myeon, Hyundai's Asan Plant and the surrounding Inju Industrial Complex are active in automotive manufacturing.

+Samsung Electronics and Hyundai Motor, as well as Hyundai Mobis, KCC, and Hanwha Group.
+In addition to the large factories, Asan is also home to many medium-sized companies, including Sindorico, HL Mando, Yusung Corporation, Nongshim, and Dongseong Pharmaceuticals.

+Agriculture is present, but its share has been declining over the years, and unlike its neighbours Cheonan, Seosan, Gongju, it does not have a standout speciality.
+Rice is the most prolific speciality, with sweet potatoes, potatoes, soybeans, wheat, barley, corn, Chinese cabbage, cucumbers, tomatoes, tomatoes, green onions, pears, grapes, and apples, and radishes, carrots, ginseng, and leaf tobacco are also grown, but not as much as the previous ones.

+The livestock industry is active due to the development of hilly terrain suitable for livestock farming, and as in other regions, there is a trend of increasing scale and professionalisation, with fewer small-scale livestock farmers but more animals.

+In terms of fisheries, fishing and salt-making used to take place along the coast of Asan Bay, but after the construction of the Asan Bay Sea Wall and the Sapgyo Creek Sea Wall, fishing gradually declined and salt-making disappeared.
+Today, inland fishing is mainly based on Asan Lake, and eel farming is carried out in Sinchang-myeon and Seonjang-myeon.

+Companies with factories in Asan

 Companies like Hyundai Motor, Samsung LCD, and Samsung Electronic have factories in Asan.
 A total of 14 industrial complexes are currently occupied by auto parts, electronic parts and other factories.

 The Port of Pyeongtaek, closest to the east China coast among Korean ports, is nearby.

-Place worth visiting
+Places of interest in Asan

-Blue Crystal Village: The Mediterranean village is located in Tangjeong-myeon, Asan-si, Chungcheongnam-do.
+Blue Crystal Village: The Mediterranean village is located in Tangjeong-myeon.
 This place, which was first a vineyard, was created as a new village with the construction of an industrial complex.
 The white walls and blue roofs of Santorini, Greece, are intact, and create exotic landscapes based on the architectural style of European architecture.